School Holiday Activities: Melbourne

 It also has term classes, kid-friendly events, and birthday parties, catering to kids of all ages.
 Even better, the studio is fully equipped with materials.

-- When: School holiday workshops and term classes are available throughout the year.
-Specific schedules can be found on their website or by contacting the studio directly.
+When: School holiday workshops and term classes are available throughout the year.
+Specific schedules can be found on their website.

 Little Picassos in Melbourne has a line-up of engaging holiday classes designed to spark creativity in kids of all ages.
 These classes include painting, pastels, and watercolour sessions tailored to different themes.
 The program caters to children aged 2 to 16 years and covers all necessary art materials – you can literally just show up and have fun!